cytoscape/web-cytoscape-manual/docs/analyze.md

 - **Neighborhood Connectivity**
   Computes the average degree of each node's neighbors, thus indicating how well connected they are.
 Relies on [`average_neighbor_degree()`](https://networkx.org/documentation/stable/reference/algorithms/generated/networkx.algorithms.assortativity.average_neighbor_degree.html).
 - **Partner of Multi-edged Node Pairs**
   Calculates the number of times a given node is part of a node pair connected by more than one edge.
+This metric is always calculated on all nodes regardless of directionality and connectivity
 - **Radiality**
   A measure of how close a node is to all other nodes in the network, calculated based on the shortest path distances and the network’s diameter, with higher values indicating greater overall accessibility.
 Uses [`diameter`](https://networkx.org/documentation/stable/reference/algorithms/generated/networkx.algorithms.distance_measures.diameter.html) as well as `shortest_path_lenght()` like Avg.
 Shortest Path Lenght node metric above.
-- Self Loops
+- **Self Loops**
   Counts the number of self loops for each node (if any).
+This metric is always calculated on all nodes regardless of directionality and connectivity.
 - **Stress**
   Measures the total number of shortest paths between all node pairs that pass through the given node, reflecting its role in network flow.
 Outputs raw counts (like Cytoscape Desktop) and uses [`all_shortest_paths`](https://networkx.org/documentation/stable/reference/algorithms/generated/networkx.algorithms.shortest_paths.generic.all_shortest_paths.html).
 - **Topological Coefficient**
   Measures the average fraction of a node's neighbors that are also neighbors of each other, indicating the overlap in connections within its immediate neighborhood.
 On the largest SCC, also calculates the metric for predecessors only, successors only and mutual.
 Like Avg.
 Unique Neighbors above, it relies on `Graph.neighbors()`, `DiGraph.successors()` as well as [`DiGraph.predecessors`](https://networkx.org/documentation/stable/reference/classes/generated/networkx.DiGraph.predecessors.html).
+This metric is always calculated on all nodes, in addition to the nodes of the applicable largest connected component.

 ### Edge-level Metrics